Get

 Before we get into the nitty-gritty of Corgi training, it is important to understand the breed as a whole.
 What exactly is a Corgi like?

 For starters, there are two types of Corgis: the Pembroke Welsh and the Cardigan Welsh.
 These variations are extremely similar in structure and temperament, but they do have a few notable differences.
-Most dog behaviorists agree that Cardigans are more docile and less vocal.
-The Pembroke has a high energy level and a zest for life.
+Some sources and breed observations suggest that Cardigans are more docile and less vocal, but temperament varies widely among individuals.
+The Pembroke is often described as energetic and active.
 Both types of Corgis are incredibly intelligent dogs and were once trained to do work around the farm.
-Today, these dogs fill households everywhere because they are cute as a button but are still definitely capable of learning the ropes of nearly any job that you want to give them.
+Today, these dogs fill households everywhere because they are cute as a button, but are still definitely capable of learning the ropes of nearly any job that you want to give them.

 The Corgi is a resilient breed that will certainly fill your days with entertainment and affection.
-They love being part of the family and will remain quite obedient.
+They typically enjoy social interaction and family involvement.
 The puppies might be extra exuberant and therefore, more difficult to train at first, but once they start to grasp the concept, you’re in luck!
-These little dogs absolutely love to learn.
+These little dogs often enjoy learning.

 Welsh Corgi dog being petted by owner outside at a park